jackiekirschner/customer_segmentation/README.md

 |Work-Break Mobile Searchers| 938 | Second Visit | No  | Some Mobile | Organic | Afternoon |
 |After-Work Blog Readers| 1452 |Second Visit | No  | Desktop | Referral/Affiliate | Evening |

-#### Insights
+##### Insights
-* Referral/Affiliate coming through desktop, return users
+* new visitors are coming through mobile search in the evening and at night
-* paid traffic leans mobile
+* paid traffic is an all-day influx of returning users that leans mobile
-* new visitors lean mobile (except for paid traffic), return visitors lean desktop
+* frequent visitors are coming through desktop mostly in the afternoon
+* social sites are referring through desktop in the evening

 ### Cluster Performance
 To see how each cluster performed on the site, I created a 'Y' table from the original query and added some custom metrics.